jhwaffles/flavor_space/about.md

 ### Additional Information:

 - For more details on how the model was trained and the approach, visit (https://github.com/jhwaffles/cse6242-team58-project).
 - The Flavor Space App is a project developed by Justin Huang.
-Connect with me on linked in (https://www.linkedin.com/in/justin-huang-6a10782b/).
+Connect with me on LinkedIn: (https://www.linkedin.com/in/justin-huang-6a10782b/).